-Unique Features: Important differences distinguish the symptoms and course of MSA from Parkinson’s disease and other conditions of the nervous system, such as cerebellar ataxia or pure autonomic failure (PAF).
-Notably, MSA affects several areas of the brain, including the cerebellum, your brain’s balance and coordination centers, and the autonomic nervous system, which controls your body’s automatic, or regulating functions, such as blood pressure, digestion and temperature.
+- Unique features: Important differences distinguish the symptoms and course of MSA from Parkinson’s disease and other conditions of the nervous system, such as cerebellar ataxia or pure autonomic failure (PAF).
+Notably, MSA affects several areas of the brain, including the cerebellum, the brain’s balance and coordination centers, and the autonomic nervous system, as mentioned above.

-Another distinguishing feature of MSA is the types of cells involved.
-While Parkinson’s disease affects the dopamine-producing neurons of a motor-controlling portion of the brain known as the nigro-striatial area, MSA affects both neurons and glial cells – support cells that maintain the health of neurons and which out number neurons by 10:15.
-Additionally, some of the glial cells affected in MSA produce myelin, the fatty substance that insulates neurons (6).
+- Another distinguishing feature of MSA Is the types of cells involved.
+While Parkinson’s disease affects the dopamine-producing neurons of a motor-controlling portion of the brain known as the nigro-striatal area, MSA affects both neurons and glial cells – the support cells that maintain the health of neurons and which outnumber neurons 10:1.
+Additionally, some of the glial cells affected in MSA produce myelin, the fatty substance that insulates neurons.

 - Types and Symptoms